 I tested this last stage of the prototype on 10 more people, in-house and outside the company - guerrilla testing type.

-Because within the team we couldn't 100% agree on it, we decided to run an A/B testing around some of the Live Chat functionalities.
-This was extremely helpful for us in order to clarify small doubts we had regarding the chat interface on matters like where to place the "End chat" button and how to best allow the user to move in and out of the chat room during a live chat session.
+I then felt more testing was required around some of the Live Chat new features before sign off the project.
+This was extremely helpful in order to clarify some doubts we had regarding the new chat interface on matters like where to place the "End chat" button and how, and if allow the user to move in and out of the chat room during a live chat session.

-Based on test results, option B was far more successful than A:
+Based on test results, option B resulted far more successful than option A:

-This Intelligent BOT prototype was very well received by everyone in the team and also from some of the clients we have tested it with.
-The MVP prototype, which was tested ultimately on 30 people in total and designed within the 4 weeks deadline, is now destinated to become a product and it's currently being developed and while further tested as we speak.
+This Intelligent BOT Assistant prototype was very well received by everyone in the team and also from some of the clients we have show it to.
+The prototype, which was tested ultimately on 30 people in total and took about 5 weeks to be delivered, it's currently being developed as we speak.